Skip to content

 Environment variables

-The CLI creates .env.prod in your agent directory with the generated WALLET_PRIVATE_KEY.
+The CLI creates .env.prod in your agent directory with the generated WALLET_PRIVATE_KEY and the deployed instance metadata.
 Your docker-compose.yml should reference it via env_file so the container picks it up.

-Any variables in .env are also included.
-Use .env for local overrides and .env.prod for production secrets.
+Use .env for local-only overrides and .env.prod for production state.

 Examples